Back in 2015, we wrote about 9 secrets that Facebook Ad professionals use to create amazing, compelling, highly-clickable designs.

 In the end, however, the success of a Facebook Ad comes down to just two critical elements:

-- A great design (attracts users’ attention while creating desire for your product).
+- Great design (attracts users’ attention while creating the desire for your product).

 - Laser-focused targeting (displays your ad only to an audience of potential customers).

 Here are the 9 most effective tips I’ve learned about creating amazing Facebook Ad Designs that will excite and entice users to buy your product!